Tyler Run for Autism

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Tyler Run for Autism is a community running event held in Tyler, Texas.
-This is its 15th annual edition.
-The event's purpose is to raise funds to help local children with autism afford medical treatment.
-All proceeds go to children enrolled at the Treatment and Learning Center for Children with Autism.
+The Tyler Run for Autism is a community event established in 2012 to support local children with autism in receiving medical treatment.
+The event is fully sponsored, allowing the proceeds to go directly to the Treatment and Learning Center for Children with Autism.
+The race activities take place in Tyler, Texas, starting and finishing near Pollard UMC on New Copeland Road.

 - 1 Mile